-The unsolicited combination of two Restore Act projects has caused a rift among the Dauphin Island Property Owners Association’s (DIPOA) board and recently caused the nonprofit to turn down an already paid for feasibility study of the Isle Dauphine Beach and Golf Club.
+The unsolicited combination of two Restore Act projects has caused a rift among the Dauphin Island Property Owners Association’s (DIPOA) board and recently caused the nonprofit to turn down a feasibility study that was already paid for.

 The Restore Act distributes civil penalties from the Deepwater Horizon oil spill, and in Alabama, projects funded by those dollars are, for the most part, selected by a single-purpose entity: the Alabama Gulf Coast Recovery Council (AGCRC).

 The Isle Dauphine study was originally submitted for Restore Act consideration by DIPOA as a standalone project, but by the time it came out of the AGCRC’s selection process and was approved by the United States Treasury Department, it had been absorbed into two other projects related to the town of Dauphin Island’s $14 million Aloe Bay Harbour Town proposal.